center-for-threat-informed-defense/attack-flow/docs/index.rst

 leaders understand how adversaries operate and improve their own defensive posture.
-This project is created and maintained by the `MITRE Engenuity Center for Threat-Informed Defense <https://ctid.mitre-engenuity.org/>`__ in futherance of our mission to advance the start of the art and and the state of the practice in threat-informed defense globally.
+This project is created and maintained by the `MITRE Engenuity Center for Threat-Informed Defense <https://ctid.mitre-engenuity.org/>`__ in futherance of our mission to advance the state of the art and the state of the practice in threat-informed defense globally.
 The project is funded by our `research participants
 <https://ctid.mitre-engenuity.org/our-work/attack-flow/#RESEARCH-PARTICIPANTS>`__.